adebruine/rag-pipeline/rag-query/Documentation/EC2_SETUP.md

-# EC2 Deployment Guide for RAG Pipeline Docker Container
+# EC2 Deployment Guide for RAG Query API

-This guide will help you deploy the RAG pipeline as a Docker container on AWS EC2 with GPU support.
+This guide will help you deploy the RAG Query Flask API as a Docker container on AWS EC2 with GPU support.

 ## Prerequisites